buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ###### strict-mode and non-strict-mode
-As mentioned above, in `strict-mode`, if a pod failed to be scheduled, the requests that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in pre-filter check util this scheduling cycle passed.
+As mentioned above, in `strict-mode`, if a pod failed to be scheduled, the requests that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
 We call this mode is `strict-mode`.

 In `non-strict-mode`, if a pod failed to be scheduled, it has no impact on any other pod.
 We will continue to accumulate the allocated pod until the condition of gang is met.
 This process is friendly to gangs with large number of pods, but it